 We all enjoy having something to look forward to.
 Many of us book our holidays in early in the year, giving us something to count the days down to during the colder and darker months before the signs of spring begin to appear.

 A lot of us seek relaxation in warmer climates for our holidays, but staying a little closer to home can prove just as tranquil.
 The Snowdonia National Park is a wonderful example of a British holiday location which offers both tranquillity and awe-inspiring views.
-For those who might be looking for hotels Snowdonia, the Bryn Tyrch Inn is nestled right in the heart of the national park.
+For those who might be looking for hotels Snowdonia, the Black Boy Inn is located in Caernarfon, just a very short drive from the edge of Snowdonia.

 Last year saw North Wales and Snowdonia gaining a wealth of attention from popular media outlets, including The Independent and the BBC.
 Much of the attention was drawn to the Snowdonia’s natural and diverse landscape.